 What is Overhead Irrigation?

-When we say overhead irrigation, it refers to any system or cultural practice that describes irrigating from above.
+When we say ‘overhead’ irrigation, it refers to any system or cultural practice that describes irrigating from above.
 Most commonly, this term refers to sprinklers.
+Sprinklers spray water over a broad area for uniform coverage.
 There’s a large variety of sprinklers that are relatively inexpensive and easy to install.

 Explore Your Options

-While you could say this method mimics natural rainfall, there are many drawbacks to overhead irrigation.
+While you could say this method of irrigation mimics natural rainfall, there are many drawbacks to overhead irrigation.
 Watering overhead wets the foliage of the plants, which invites pests and diseases.
 Compared to conservative watering practices, this method can encourage weed growth.
 On hot, windy days more water evaporates and there’s a higher chance of run-off.
 This makes it hard to track how much water the plants are getting, versus how much water is being wasted.
 This method is not necessarily bad for plants, but there are alternative practices that are much more efficient for your plants and wallet.

-A Tip for the Floridian Gardner
+Tips for the Floridian Gardner

 Conclusion